nicklockwood/layout/README.md

 <UIView layer.transform="flipped ? flipTransform : identityTransform"/>
 ```

-For the more common geometry types, such as `CGPoint`, `CGSize`, `CGRect` and `UIEdgeInsets`, Layout has built-in support for directly referencing the member properties in expressions.
+For many geometric struct types, such as `CGPoint`, `CGSize`, `CGRect`, `CGAffineTransform` and `UIEdgeInsets`, Layout has built-in support for directly referencing the member properties in expressions.
 To set the top `contentInset` value for a `UIScrollView`, you could use:

 ```xml
 <UIScrollView contentInset.top="topLayoutGuide.length + 10"/>